jonwashburn/reality/REPO_BRIEF.md

 - RS Spec: strengthened 45-gap sync to exact identity `Nat.lcm 8 45 = 360`.

 ### How to Explore
-1) Open in a Lean 4–enabled editor (VS Code + Lean extension or Cursor) and navigate `IndisputableMonolith/Manifest.lean`.
+1) Open in a Lean 4–enabled editor (VS Code + Lean extension or Cursor).
-2) Use `#eval` at the top-level demos listed above to get quick confirmations.
+2) Run `#eval` reports in `IndisputableMonolith/URCAdapters/Reports.lean`.
-3) Follow imports from `IndisputableMonolith.lean` and the directories above to dive deeper.
+3) Browse `IndisputableMonolith/Verification/Reality.lean` and `IndisputableMonolith/URCGenerators.lean`.

 ### Notes
 - The repository includes scripts to sync a canonical monolith (`scripts/sync_monolith_from.sh`) and various CI/porting helpers.